Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Introduction

-The main focus of this paper is on steps 2 and 3 of the IRS, i.e., the Obsolete Information Detection module.
-The construction of the BN is delegated to a separate module given by the green zone above the IRS in Figure \ref{fig1:agent}.
+The main focus of this paper is on steps 2 and 3 of the OIRS, i.e., the Obsolete Information Detection System (OIDS).
+In this work, we assume that recently acquired information is \emph{reliable} and \emph{consistent} with each other.
+Indeed, a piece of information, already stored in the database, may turn out to be obsolete because of the occurrence of a new event, considered as certain, that contradicts it, given the CBN.
+We delegate the construction of the CBN to a separate module given by the green zone above the OIRS in Fig.~\ref{fig1:agent}.

-Though closely related to belief revision theory (\cite{alchourron1985logic}), we do not update the knowledge base (BN) but only update personal information about a single subject.
-To the best of our knowledge, our work tackles a novel problem which has not previously been treated in the literature.
-It can be applied in various domains: detecting behaviour change by analyzing user profiles, detecting some anomalies such as bank fraud by analyzing customer interactions, etc. In this paper, we demonstrate the applicability of the proposed approach in the context of a European elderly fall-prevention project.
+Though closely related to belief revision theory \cite{agm1985}, we do not update the knowledge base (CBN) but only update personal information about a single subject.
+Other works, such as \cite{chennovel}, propose a method to understand the abnormal trajectories of a pedestrian by using a sparse representation-based classification model. entails analyzing a pedestrian's path and determining whether or not it is normal behavior based on training samples.
+Despite the fact that our method is based on the detection of abnormal behavior, it is not a straightforward problem.
+Rather, it entails identifying the obsolete information that is responsible for the anomalies and updating it in order to restore the personal database's consistency.
+To the best of our knowledge, our work tackles a novel problem that has not yet been addressed in the literature.
+In this paper, we demonstrate the applicability of the proposed approach in the context of a European elderly fall-prevention project.

 This paper is organised as follows.
-In Section \ref{section2}, we describe formal background and notation.
-Section \ref{section3} is an overview of related works.
-In Section \ref{section4}, we propose a new concept regarding $\epsilon$-Contradiction among observations and study its theoretical properties.
-In Section \ref{section5}, we give and discuss the obsolete information detection algorithm and its complexity.
-In Section \ref{section6}, we show how to calculate the optimal threshold beyond which contradictions are detectable.
-In Section \ref{section7}, we present our empirical study on a real-life application example: the elderly fall-prevention context.
-Finally, we conclude in Section \ref{section8} and outline our future research directions.
+In Sect.~\ref{section2}, we describe formal background and notation.
+Sect.~\ref{section3} is an overview of related works.
+In Sect.~\ref{section4}, we propose a new concept regarding $\epsilon$-Contradiction among observations and study its theoretical properties.
+In Sect.~\ref{section5}, we give and discuss the obsolete information detection algorithm and its complexity.
+In Sect.~\ref{section6}, we show how to calculate the optimal threshold beyond which contradictions are detectable.
+In Sect.~\ref{section7}, we present our empirical study on a real-life application example: the elderly fall-prevention context.
+Finally, we conclude in Sect.~\ref{section8} and outline our future research directions.